Erich von Tschischwitz

-Erich Wilhelm Ludwig von Tschischwitz was a German General of the Infantry who participated in World War I. He was part of the Imperial German General Staff during the German spring offensive as well as commanding the Reichswehr after the war concluded.
+Wilhelm Ludwig Erich Felix von Tschischwitz was a German General of the Infantry who participated in World War I. He was part of the Imperial German General Staff during the German spring offensive as well as commanding the Reichswehr after the war concluded.

 Early career

 After completing his cadet training, Tschischwitz joined the Grenadier Regiment "Graf Kleist von Nollendorf" (1st West Prussian) No. 6 of the Imperial German Army on 22 March 1889, as a second lieutenant.
 Tschischwitz was stationed at the cadet house at Bensberg from 1882 to 1885 before being transferred to the main institution at Lichterfelde.
 He was promoted to first lieutenant on 1 September 1896, and on 22 March 1902, promoted to captain.
 On 9 October 1902 he married Margarete von Steinbach and on 1 October 1904 he commanded the XV Corps at Strasbourg.
 On 1 April 1905 he returned to the General Staff and on 1 April 1906 he was appointed chief of the 1st company of the 4th Thuringian Infantry Regiment No. 72 in Torgau.
 On 1 October 1907 he returned to the General Staff and simultaneously with his promotion to Major, on 10 September 1908, he took over as commander of the II Battalion in the 4th Silesian Infantry Regiment No. 157 in Brieg.